Sarafian/sarafian.github.io/_posts/2018-09-14-devops-vs-automation-culture-what-is.md

 > A cultural and professional movement, focused on how we build and operate high-velocity organizations, born from the experiences of its practitioners
 {:.text-center}

 Notice that this also doesn't refer to words such as skill, automation, programmer or etc. Instead, it focuses on concepts such **movement**, **culture** and **organization**.
-It is also in full alignment with the historical analysis provided in the [The DEVOPS Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/).
+It is also in full alignment with the historical analysis provided in the [The DevOps Handbook](https://www.oreilly.com/library/view/the-devops-handbook/9781457191381/).
 {:.notice}

 ![devops-philosophy-culture-movement](/assets/images/posts/2018-09-14-devops-philosophy-culture-movement.png){:.align-right}